Updated October 2021

 Then I simply match them to the Lifecycle Actions

-There is one more important aspect, we need to define the properties of the Custom Resource, the properties that will be ultimately exposed in the Cloud Templates when the resource construct is selected
+Moving on, there is one more important aspect, we need to define the properties of the Custom Resource, the properties that will be ultimately exposed in the Cloud Templates when the resource construct is selected

 You will notice the “Properties” tab that enable us for defining the schema, in my example, it goes something like this: